Cultivated young tree at Mt Annan Botanical Garden, New South Wales [Trevor Hinchliffe].

 Swan River cypress, swamp cypress (Farjon 2005), King George's cypress-pine (Silba 1986).

-Many authorities still name this taxon Actinostrobus pyramidalis, for so it was known from 1845 until (for me) 2020; see Callitris for discussion of why it is now placed in Callitris.
+Many authorities still name this taxon Actinostrobus pyramidalis, for so it was known from 1845 until at least 2010; see Callitris for discussion of why it is now placed in Callitris.
+Regardless, it shares a clade with its former congeners C. acuminata and C. arenaria (Larter et al. 2017).

 A narrowly conical shrub or small tree to 8 m tall with erect, closely arranged branches.
 Bark brown, smooth.
 Branchlets divided into long, straight, slender branchlets.
-Juvenile leaves often glaucous, 7-8 mm. long, rarely persistent on mature trees.
-Adult leaves scale-like, ovate, apically spreading, up to 12 mm. long, in 6 ranks, dark green, pointed, somewhat decurrent, slightly keeled.
+Juvenile leaves often glaucous, 7-8 mm long, rarely persistent on mature trees.
+Adult leaves scale-like, ovate, apically spreading, up to 12 mm long, in 6 ranks, dark green, pointed, somewhat decurrent, slightly keeled.
 Male cones cylindrical, 3-5 mm long, 1.5-2 mm diameter, with 16-18 ovate scales; microsporophylls 2-4.
-Female cone globose to ovoid, rounded or obtuse, on a short peduncle, gray-brown, 12-15 mm. diameter, with 6 valvate scales; scales thin, obtuse or acute, slightly overlapping, apically incurved or erect, rarely spreading when open; with large rounded or nearly ovate basal bracts.
-Seeds tan or yellowish-brown, resinous, 5-7 mm. long, wings 1.5-1.9 mm. wide.
-Cotyledons 2, blue-green, 9-15 mm. long by 1.5-2 mm. wide, apex bluntly acute, stem 0.5-1 mm. thick.
+Female cone globose to ovoid, rounded or obtuse, on a short peduncle, gray-brown, 12-15 mm diameter, with 6 valvate scales; scales thin, obtuse or acute, slightly overlapping, apically incurved or erect, rarely spreading when open; with large rounded or nearly ovate basal bracts.
+Seeds tan or yellowish-brown, resinous, 5-7 mm long, wings 1.5-1.9 mm wide.
+Cotyledons 2, blue-green, 9-15 mm long by 1.5-2 mm wide, apex bluntly acute, stem 0.5-1 mm thick.
 2n = 22 (Silba 1986, Hill 1998).
-See GarcĂa Esteban et al. (2004) for a detailed characterization of the wood anatomy.
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 Australia: Western Australia, "Endemic and locally frequent in shrublands in sandplain country, from near Watheroo south to the Albany district, south-western WA."
 Cited collections (presumably wild plants) include the south shore of Lake Chinocup, Cannington Swamp at University Reserve, and the corner of Madgingarra Road, near Maunchel Springs (Hill 1998).